 0.5% Tripalmitoleoylglycerol topical intervention applied continuously for 7 days (once daily).

-1. Mean change in transepidermal water loss (TEWL, g/h/m²) at the intervention site
+1. Mean change in transepidermal water loss (TEWL, g/h/m²) from baseline to Day 7 at the intervention site

 Transepidermal water loss (TEWL) will be assessed on the marked lesion area using a Tewameter (TM300) under standardized environmental conditions (controlled temperature and humidity).
 At each assessment, TEWL will be measured at three predefined points within the intervention area, and the mean value will be calculated.
 The primary outcome is defined as the mean change in TEWL (g/h/m²) from baseline (Day 0) to Day 7 after intervention.
 Lower TEWL values indicate improved skin barrier function.